decentraland/explorer/docs/code-review-standards.md

 ## What to look for?

+Aside of general review guidelines that are applied everywhere, here's a list of needs that are addressed by code reviews and are particularly valued by the Decentraland collaborators.

-### Ensure the general approach for the feature/fix/refactor is the proper one
+### Ensure the general approach of the PR is the proper one
 The reviewer has to ensure that the general approach of the intended change is the proper one.

 Sometimes, the best solution isn’t viable because we have urgency or the solution is too expensive to implement right now.
 If this is the case we generally agree on creating an issue to address the change later as technical debt.